Property development costs - detailed breakdown

 In the case of construction lending, the lender hires a consultant engineer with experience in construction and hard costs.
-He could be an in-house employee, but he's more likely to come from an outside firm that specializes in the subject.
+They could be an in-house employee, but are more likely to come from an outside firm that specializes in the subject.

 The most crucial aspect of a hard cost budget validation is an engineer's written assessment of the borrower's hard cost estimates.
 To ensure that the engineer has not just rubber-stamped the developer's initial proposal, you should always query a few particular areas of his assessment.

-In addition, asking questions shows the examining engineer and his firm that you anticipate a high degree of expertise and responsiveness.
+In addition, asking questions shows the examining engineer and their firm that you anticipate a high degree of expertise and responsiveness.